Dr. Joerg Traub (CEO)

 SurgicEye's Advisory Board

-Dr. Joerg Stroebel, Advisory Board Member
+Dr. Joerg Stroebel, Chairman of the Advisory Board

 Dr. Jörg Ströbel is a management professional with extensive experience in medical equipment business combining scientific and engineering skills with marketing and sales.
 He has been working in various executive positions in health care and life science for more than 20 years.
 Since 5 years he acts as founder and Managing Partner of Nuremberg-based Efforma Concepts GmbH & Co.
 KG, a group of entrepreneurs in healthcare promoting and supporting innovative projects in life sciences and IT.
 He was Managing Partner of Ziehm Imaging GmbH and acted as business unit manager Bradyarrhythmia at Biotronik GmbH & Co.
 KG.